top of page

 On the personal side, he is the grandson of Billy Bishop, the World War 1 flyer ace, and the great-grandson of Timothy Eaton, the department store entrepreneur.

-During the 1980s, Bill worked as the "technology explainer" for several technology-driven companies including Apple, Bell Canada, IBM and Kodak.
+During the 1980s, Bill worked as the "technology explainer" for several technology-driven companies including Apple, Bell Canada, IBM, TD Canada Trust, and Kodak Canada.
 Using his knowledge of Apple desktop publishing technology, Bill started The BIG Idea Company in 1987, the first company in Canada to provide electronic desktop publishing services.
 Bill founded a monthly entertainment magazine called The Uptown, and published more than 100 corporate newsletters and magazines.
 In 1989, he also launched an internet services company called Bishop Information Group to provide dial-up Internet, email, and customized online BBS bulletin board services.

 Bill is one of the pioneers of digital marketing.
 In 1996, Bill wrote Strategic Marketing For The Digital Age (HarperCollins)—the first book ever published in the world about Internet marketing.
 In the book, published in 12 languages, Bill invented the term “digital marketing” and predicted the rise of e-commerce, social media, smart phones, app stores, crypto-currencies, video streaming and AI machine learning.
 He also forecast many important digital economy issues such as online privacy, cyber-security, identity theft, and data mining.